 Alastair's research project is focused on understanding the endemic persistence of childhood diseases, concentrating on the endemic threshold concept, the population size above which disease will persist indefinitely.
 This concept holds vital implications for disease control today, acting as a guide for vaccination strategy.
 Past research on endemic thresholds in England and Wales has been dominated by the work of population biologists, who have suggested that the endemic threshold may depend on the spatial structure and the geographical connectivity of subpopulations.
 However, existing research in this area has been limited to studies of disease activity in island populations, characteristically closed and isolated systems.

-Alastair's research interests are primarily focused on medical geography and spatial epidemiology, in particular understanding the endemic nature of childhood infections in England and Wales from a geographical perspective.
+Alastair's research interests are primarily focused on medical geography and the spatial epidemiology of infectious diseases, in particular understanding the endemic nature of childhood infections in England and Wales from a geographical perspective.
 Other areas of research interest include the medical geography of tuberculosis & drug-resistant tuberculosis, previous subjects of research in past dissertations.

 Professor Matthew Smallman-Raynor